Panic Station

-"Panic Station" is a song by English rock band Muse, released as the fifth single from their sixth studio album The 2nd Law on 31 May 2013.
+"Panic Station" is a song by the English rock band Muse, released as the fifth single from their sixth studio album The 2nd Law (2012) on 31 May 2013.
 Written by Matthew Bellamy, it was the first song from a Muse album to contain profanity; the first time it was used was in the B-side "Crying Shame".

 Music video

 The music video for "Panic Station" was filmed in January 2013 in Japan when band was in the country for The 2nd Law World Tour.
 It was released on 22 April 2013.
 The video is set in Shibuya, Tokyo.

 The original video featured the Rising Sun Flag in the intro.
 This drew the ire of many East Asian listeners, who felt that the flag represented Japanese militarism from World War II.
 The controversy led the band to apologise through Twitter and re-upload a new version of the video, which replaced the Rising Sun Flag with the Japanese flag.